GARDENING + UPCYCLING WORKSHOP AT BMC SCHOOLS IN MUMBAI

 On Friday, 22 September, two workshops took place at Sangharsh Nagar Municipal School.
 The school is a huge institute situated in a degraded neighborhood, notably directed by the principal, Asawari Kilhatkar.
 Due to the vast number of students, we decided to divide the first group in the morning and the second in the afternoon.

 For the first part, dedicated to the upcycling and waste management concepts, we stayed in one room of the school.
-During the first 20 minutes, we talked with the kids about plastic pollution, waste management, gardening and composting.
+During the first 20 minutes, we informed the kids about plastic pollution, waste management, gardening and composting.
 We asked the kids what they think about the environmental health and we were surprised to listen to their deep answers.

-It really takes little and everyone’s collaboration.
+It simply takes a bit of everyone’s collaboration.